dotnet/docs-maui/docs/user-interface/graphics/draw.md

 The `FillColor` property of the `ICanvas` object must be set to a `Color` before invoking the `FillPath` method.

 > [!IMPORTANT]
 > The `FillPath` method has an overload that enables a `WindingMode` to be specified, which sets the fill algorithm that's used.
-For more information, see [.NET MAUI Graphics: Winding modes](windingmodes.md).
+For more information, see [Winding modes](windingmodes.md).

 ## Draw an image